 Nani spent 20 plus hours at an environmental and historical conservation in Vieques Island, Puerto Rico.
 (Vieques Conservation and Historical Trust) over Winter break.

 Bianca Washington (class ’19)

 - Summer 2014, Fitness Fun Camp

-Taught children from lower income families how to play soccer and develop healthy life style habits
+Bianca taught children from lower income families how to play soccer and develop healthy life style habits.

 Cliel Shdaimah (class ’19)